adamsilver/adamsilver.io-jekyll/_pages/subscribe.md

 permalink: /subscribe/
 ---

-# Subscribe to my newsletter
+# Subscribe to get my articles by email

-I started a newsletter for my [articles](/articles) that you can receive via email when they come out, so you don't miss anything.
+Receive my articles by email so you never miss a thing.

 {% include newsletterForm.html %}